-(2) Preparing for, protecting against, and handling any crisis that affects the security or operation of an establishment in the event of strike, fire, flood, or other natural disaster, or other situations of local, state, or national emergency;

-(3) Ensuring that any outdated, damaged, deteriorated, misbranded, or adulterated cannabis is segregated from all other cannabis and disposed of in accordance with section 21a-XXX-3 of these Policies and Procedures.
-This procedure shall provide for written documentation of the cannabis disposition and disposal; and

-(4) Ensuring the oldest stock of cannabis is distributed first.
-A written policy or procedure may permit deviation from this requirement[, if such deviation is temporary and the reason for such deviation is documented].

-- [e](f) No person, except authorized employees, law enforcement or employees of the department during the course of their employment, shall be allowed in a restricted area of a producer, cultivator, micro-cultivator, food and beverage manufacturer, product manufacturer, product packager, delivery service, or transporter, except that: - (1) Laboratory staff may enter an establishment for the sole purpose of identifying and collecting cannabis samples for purposes of conducting laboratory tests; and - (2) Other persons may enter the restricted areas of an establishment pursuant to, and abiding by, the procedures set forth in section 21a-XXX-9 of these Policies and Procedures.
+- (2) Preparing for, protecting against, and handling any crisis that affects the security or operation of an establishment in the event of strike, fire, flood, or other natural disaster, or other situations of local, state, or national emergency; - (3) Ensuring that any outdated, damaged, deteriorated, misbranded, or adulterated cannabis is segregated from all other cannabis and disposed of in accordance with section 21a-421j-3 of these Policies and Procedures.
+This procedure shall provide for written documentation of the cannabis disposition and disposal; and - (4) Ensuring the oldest stock of cannabis is distributed first.
+A written policy or procedure may permit deviation from this requirement. - (f) No person, except authorized employees, law enforcement or employees of the department during the course of their employment, shall be allowed in a restricted area of a producer, cultivator, micro-cultivator, food and beverage manufacturer, product manufacturer, product packager, delivery service, or transporter, except that: - (1) Laboratory staff may enter an establishment for the sole purpose of identifying and collecting cannabis samples for purposes of conducting laboratory tests; and - (2) Other persons may enter the restricted areas of an establishment pursuant to, and abiding by, the procedures set forth in section 21a-421j-9 of these Policies and Procedures.

-Section 21a-XXX-26.
+Section 21a-421j-26.
 Cannabis Manufacturing Restrictions.
-Except as otherwise provided in section 21a-XXX-29 of these Policies and Procedures, cannabis permitted for sale to a consumer, qualifying patient or caregiver shall meet the following requirements, and any cannabis not in compliance with this section shall be deemed adulterated:
+Except as otherwise provided in section 21a-421j-29 of these Policies and Procedures, cannabis permitted for sale to a consumer, qualifying patient or caregiver shall meet the following requirements, and any cannabis not in compliance with this section shall be deemed adulterated: